Coding Quests

 enum ItemType { WEAPON, ARMOR, CONSUMABLE, MATERIAL, KEY_ITEM }

 The key insight: the Resource is the blueprint, not the instance.
-Your inventory doesn't hold a "sword node" - it holds a reference to the sword Resource plus a quantity.
+Your inventory doesn't hold a "sword node".
+It holds a reference to the sword Resource plus a quantity.

 The Inventory Data Structure